 Simple ways to build productive struggle into your math classroom

-Giving students a chance to struggle with challenging word problems is critical to building both their confidence and skills.
-However, this challenge must be reasonable or the learner's self-esteem will falter, and students need support and regular feedback to achieve their potential.
+Giving students who struggle with word problems a chance to struggle with challenging word problems is critical to building confidence and skills.
+However, this challenge must be reasonable, or the learner’s self-esteem will falter, and students need support and regular feedback to achieve their potential.

 Here are a few simple things to try: